When using student response systems, what issues should I be aware of?

 - If you are on the Bloomington campus, visit any Support Center walk-in location, where consultants can update

 - Download the Hardware Updater (Windows only) from IUware, and follow the directions to install the update yourself.
 For this option, you will need a USB-to-mini-USB cord in order to connect your ResponseCard NXT to your computer.

 Instructors' receivers periodically require updates for use with new technology.
 Currently, the receivers require an update for use with the ResponseCard NXTs and PresenterCards (instructor devices).
+The current version is 4.7.
 Download the Hardware Updater (Windows only) from IUware and follow the directions to update the firmware on your receiver.

 If you are an instructor and would like more information about using student response systems in your classes, contact your campus teaching and learning center.